supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2022-04-07-Deployable-Dagster-MVP.md

 ## In conclusion

 That’s it.
-It just works.
+This is a minimal Dagster pipeline that just works.
 If you dig around, you'll find lots of other features I've played with.
 For example, I am currently uselessly passing an empty dict `hyperparameters` to an op that doesn’t use it.

 Two closing points of advice:
-- With an interesting tool like Dagster, it's easy to get carried away building.
+- With a tool like Dagster, it's easy to get carried away building non-essential nice-to-haves.
 Strip your pipeline to the essentials and build the simplest thing that *just works*.
-You can add complexity and sophistication later, and always revert to the simpler version that *just works* if anything breaks.
+You can add complexity and sophistication later, and if anything breaks, always revert to the simpler version that *just works*.
+But if you start trying to build the *perfect ML code project*, you may struggle with execution.
 Be **brutal** with cutting out redundant concepts.
 For example, you don't *really* need the Dagster `resource` concept at all.
 It's just a nice-to-have, and I used it to configure paths and database connections.
-But it may not need to be used!
+But in most cases, it's non-essential.
-- Hopefully the value add from Dagster is self-evident for reliable, deployed machine learning.
-If you have a massively complicated set of ML pipelines in different repos, you can develop them independently but still orchestrate them together.
-You can chain operations using Dagster, launching runs of certain pipelines based on dependencies, periodic `schedules` or even custom `sensor`s that respond to an event.
+- The value-add from Dagster for reliable, deployed machine learning should be self-evident.
+If you have a complicated set of ML pipelines in different repos, Dagster empowers your team to develop  independently but still orchestrate in sync.
+You can use logic to chain operations using Dagster, launching runs of certain pipelines based on dependencies, periodic `schedules` or even custom `sensor`s that respond to an event.
 You can leverage multiprocessing to distribute big computations, and wait to collect the results before starting the next step.
 You can define smart retry conditions and error handling.
 You can keep your dev process clean by writing simple tests using dummy `config`s for predictable edge-cases.

 Hopefully, you can now see the big picture, and have a tangible way to get started.
 Anything you can do in Python, you can do in Dagster - but also now you can orchestrate it reliably in production.